Zivan-R/PROJECT-live-chat-social-media-app/README.md

+### Note:
+- The readme is being rewritten to include screenshots and setup instructions
-### Note: This is an old version, without the live chat...
-Later versions have been lost.
-The app is being rewritten and migrated to a microservices architecture
+- This app is being rewritten into a Microservices architecture with it's own full DevOps workflow

 # PROJECT: Social media app with a live chat [ENG/FR]